WARNING: this blog will only be about sewing nerd stuff. Like, hardcore sewing nerd stuff!

 I'm setting up a new industrial sewing machine in my room.

 Nevermind, it's not new.
 And it's not in my room yet.
 It has been in my parents house for nearly 2 years, collecting dust in the corner of their living room.
-It was given to me for free in December 2009.
-It is only now that I have it set up and running.
+I acquired it in December 2009 and it is only now that I have it set up and running.
 I just got back from their house.
 I have been going over there once or twice a week for the past couple months to work on the machine.

 I feel absolutely victorious for finally getting the damn thing to work.
 I started working on it with no idea what I was doing.
 I've never considered myself to be a mechanically inclined person, but I somehow managed to put it all together and fix it up with the random tools I have somehow ended up with.
 I still have about half a dozen more parts to buy for it, but the thing is finally functioning and it can totally sew the animal print hoodies that I am always making.